therealspark9/therealspark9/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ... dying
 - 🌱 I’m currently learning ...
 Data Science
 - 📫 How to reach me: ...
 Instagram, Twitter, YouTube.